vernonmu/DevMtn-React-Introduction/README.md

 For this setup we will be using create-react-app to quickly create our base for our react calculator project.
 To get started `npm install` or `yarn install` when in the root directory of the project.
 Be sure to also `sudo npm install -g create-react-app` to gain access to its CLI.
 Once everything is installed we're ready to create the project.

 In your terminal type in `create-react-app app` when in the root directory of the project.
 This process may take up to 5 minutes depending on your internet speed.
-## Step 1 - Creating the layout for our main component
+## Step 1
 #### Summary
 After create-react-app has finished, you'll notice we now have a folder named app in the root of our project.
+That's because we used the command `create-react-app app` if we wanted our folder to be named something different we could use `create-react-app myAwesomeProject`.

-Change your directory, using your terminal, to inside of the app folder ( `cd app` ) so we can have access to the pre-defined scripts in the package.json.
+Change your directory, using your terminal, to inside of the app folder ( `cd app` ) so we can have access to the pre-defined scripts that create-react-app made for us in the package.json.
 If we run `npm start` you should see your default browser pop-up and see the react landing page.

 ![alt text](https://github.com/devlemire/DevMtn-React-Introduction/blob/master/readme/initalReact.png "Initial Startup")

+If a browser didn't pop up for, double check that your terminal is in the app folder.

 In this step we are going to change the default react landing page to our calculator.